Frequently Asked Questions

 How would staffing assignments have been determined for two high schools?

-ACPS would need to develop a process to determine what staff would move from T.C.
-Williams to the new high school.
+ACPS would need to develop a process to determine what staff would move from Alexandria City High School to the new high school.

 How would we have handled issues of more students selecting one school over another in a two high school model?